 Below, find ways to connect with the Y and our community virtually.

-Drop-off Toiletries Drive - Homeless Solutions
+Drop-off Toiletries Drive for Homeless Solutions

 We hope you can join the Madison Area YMCA in helping these neighbors by donating toiletries and supplies that they greatly needed at this time.
 The Homeless Solutions shelter provides meals to its guests, who are mostly women with children.
 But during the pandemic, many guests are without employment and lack funds for some essential toiletry and sundry items such as these: